-All relevant information about CISE such as the CISE Transitional Phase and - as of 2024 - of the Operational Phase activities and governance structure, the technical specifications of the CISE building blocks (CISE Node and adaptor), and how to request support or training from EMSA/JRC are included in the CISE Welcome Package which can be requested by sending an email to the EMSA CISE team at mss@emsa.europa.eu.
+The CISE Welcome Package includes all relevant information about CISE such as the Operational Phase activities and governance structure, the technical specifications of the CISE building blocks (CISE Node and adaptors), and how to request support or training from EMSA.

+CISE stakeholders can request access to it by sending an email to the CISE Support Team at mss@emsa.europa.eu.